coverclock/com-diag-hazer/README.md

     export LANG=en_US.UTF-8

+On some platforms, you may need to install or generate the Unicode locales for this to work.
+On Microsoft's Windows Subsystem for Linux (WSL) version 2, I did something like this.

+    sudo apt-get install locales-all
+    sudo update-locale LANG=${LANG}
+    sudo locale-gen $LANG

 If you don't install libraries, binaries, and scripts in one of the usual system locations like ```/usr/local/lib``` and ```/usr/local/bin``` (I typically don't), you can temporarily modify your environment